arcus/education_modules/visual_vocab_of_geospatial_data/visual_vocab_of_geospatial_data.md

 - don't need a lot of specialized knowledge to understand them
 - meanings persist throughout time, check out these really old maps!
-- some conventions: land/water is a convention worth keeping, north = up maybe less so
+- some conventions: land/water is a convention worth keeping, north = up maybe less so, although depending on context can really confuse people

 Issues to consider: